 For an effective email marketing strategy, combine two types of emails:

-- Triggered, or automated — messages that are deployed based on the variety of user’s data points and are designed to give fast and so necessary feedback to users.
+- Triggered, or automated — messages that are deployed based on a variety of user’s data points and are designed to give fast and so necessary feedback to users.
 Examples suitable for restaurant email marketing are subscription confirmations, welcome and milestone messages.

 - Business-as-usual (BAU) — messages that drive the main dialogue with your audience.
 As their aim is to highlight and promote new products or services, the most common examples that could be used by restaurants are news, special offers, and specialties’ announcements.